Olek-Z/GesturePhysics/README.md

 - Identifying where generated code was inefficient or incorrect and prompting targeted fixes
 - Evaluating outputs critically and iterating

-The split was roughly **35% me, 65% AI-generated** — but the 35% was the part that mattered: knowing what to ask for, how to structure each request, catching what was wrong, and understanding the output well enough to direct the next step.
+The split was roughly **35% me, 65% AI-generated**, the 35% was the part that mattered: knowing what to ask for, how to structure each request, catching what was wrong, and understanding the output well enough to direct the next step.

 ---